elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

           :ok

       """
+      @doc since: "1.3.0"
       def world(name) do
         IO.puts "hello #{name}"
       end
     end

 The `@moduledoc` attribute is used to add documentation to the module. `@doc` is used before a function to provide documentation for it.
 Besides the attributes above, `@typedoc` can also be used to attach documentation to types defined as part of typespecs.
+Elixir also allows metadata to be attached to documentation, by passing a keyword list to `@doc` and friends.

 ## Function Arguments